-If your Italian vacation isn’t leading you all the way down south, this is the place to visit in Milan for the best Sicilian food outside of Sicily.
+If your Italian vacation isn’t leading you all the way down south to the Mediterranean, this is the place to visit in Milan for the best Sicilian food.
 Every dish is amazing.
 This is the kind of restaurant where you'll always find other Michelin-starred chefs dining alongside you.
-Chef Filippo is really loved by older Italian chefs.
-The space is a a bit fancy, formal, and can feel cold, but it’s a great place to go for a business dinner or a meal with a big group, and is excellent for people watching.
-The quality of the food here is just incredible and nothing short of amazing.
+Chef Filippo is really loved by other fine dining Italian chefs.
+The space is a a bit fancy, formal, and high-end, but it’s a great place to go for a business dinner or a meal with a big group, and is excellent for people-watching.
+The quality of the Italian cuisine here is nothing short of amazing.

 This rooftop spot is on the top of La Triennale di Milano, a great place to wind down after a day of checking out the museum.
 The architecture of the restaurant is pretty amazing, with entirely windowed walls that make both lunch and dinner beautiful experiences.
 You’re eating while looking out on Sempione Park with a view of the Duomo and Sforzesco Castle on one side and the new skyline on the other, making for one of the most unique locations in the world.
 The menu is a little bit small, but the pasta and the meat there are both worth the visit to what is probably the coolest location in town.
 Milan was always missing a place like this, so make sure to make a reservation far in advance and enjoy.

 This is one of the few places open seven days a week in Milan.
 It's a restaurant that puts together some really quality dishes from very simple recipes.
-There are a ton of gluten free options to pick from while you sit out on a lovely patio with a glass of vino from their stellar wine list.
+There are a ton of gluten-free options to pick from while you sit out on a lovely patio with a glass of vino from their stellar wine list.

 The restaurant is very informal, with a retro-feeling atmosphere from the 70s.
 It’s a great place to go for breakfast and then sit for hours reading or working on a laptop.

-This restaurant, a 20 minute taxi ride from the center of Milano, serves the best Milanese food.
+This restaurant, a 20-minute taxi ride from the center of Milano, serves the best Milanese food.
 It's elegant, classic, and full of history and soul.
 Even if you have just 2 days in Milan, if you are a real food lover, it's worth it to make the effort to come here and snag a spot in the dining room.

 Milan is not a city for brunch, but if you're looking for one really great place, make sure to check out Al Fresco.
 The space is divided into different rooms and has a great outdoor garden that makes you feel like you’re eating out in the countryside.
 It’s Italian food, but they have tapas, small plates, and lots of fresh vegetables to make for a really interesting meal—don't miss the artichokes.